 - Final high school transcript or GED/HiSET score report

 - SAT/ACT scores for applicants who have completed less than one year of full-time college coursework (less than 24 college credits after secondary school graduation) as of the application deadline.
 This is not required for students who have been out of high school for more than five years or for students who did not complete high school in the U.S.

-- Non-U.S. citizen applicants are required to submit the Certification of Finances form for their application to be considered complete.
+- Non-U.S. citizen applicants are required to submit the Declaration and Certification of Finances (DCF) form for their application to be considered complete.
 The Certification of Finances is designed to assist colleges and universities in obtaining complete and accurate information about the funds available to international applicants.
 As Northeastern is unable to offer state or federally-funded financial support to international applicants, the process of verifying the financial resources of students is essential.